 “As healthcare facilities across the U.S. look to decentralize their services, the adaptive reuse of underutilized retail space represents a huge opportunity for institutions, like the University of Rochester Medical Center (URMC), to expand their outpatient reach by moving to the mall.” says Scott Hansche, AIA, principal-in-charge at SLAM, who serves as Architect of Record for the project.

 Designed to be patient-oriented, the team brought daylight into the existing Sears footprint through a series of skylights and an internal courtyard that also functions as a rehabilitation space.
-Overall, the design of the building’s sinuous facade represents the idea of movement, emblematic of the orthopaedic care provided within its walls.
+Overall, the design of the building’s sinuous façade represents the idea of movement, emblematic of the orthopedic care provided within its walls.

 Bringing Healthcare into the Community